qaisari/qaisari/README.md

 - 🤝 I’m looking for help with **everything**

-- 👨‍💻 All of my projects are available at [still working on it](still working on it)
+- 👨‍💻 All of my projects are available here

-- 📝 I regularly write articles on [still working on it](still working on it)

 - 💬 Ask me about **nothing**

 - 📫 How to reach me **qaisariayman@gmail.com**

-- 📄 Know about my experiences **still working on it**

 - ⚡ Fun fact **I don't know what I am doing**